appressoas/django_cradmin/docs/gettingstartedguide.rst

 Enhance our Index View
 ----------------------
 So far our index view does very little, so lets expand it by fetching the Account and the user which is the Account Administrator and get this as context data used in our template.
-To make it a tad more easy to work with rolebased access control, lets create a property named account and have it return the CRadmin role.
-Doing this gives us the role when calling for `self.account`.
-This is not something which you have to do, it's something which the author of this document prefer to do to keep track of what is going on.
+We use our `cradmin_role` to get the Account object, and filter eith the id of the `cradmin_role` to filter the AccountAdministrator objects.

 Our ``account_dashboard.py`` file now looks something like this::